Top places to visit in China

 Image by Gernot Kurze available under a Creative Commons license

-The City of Hong Kong is a former British colony that retains some autonomy within China.
+The City of Hong Kong is a former British colony that retains limited autonomy within China.
 Hong Kong became a very affluent city during the early years of the People's Republic.
 It acted as a gateway for finance and goods entering China.
 Finance remains a key activity.
 Despite the dense and busy city areas, Hong Kong has unspoilt rural retreats among the mountains and islands that offer a welcome change including botanic gardens and nature reserves.
 Its southern position on the South China Sea brings in a lot of warm, moist air for most of the year.

 Read more…